Taomap/taomap-subnet/README.md

 # Introduction

-The Bittensor Subnet 10 (Map Reduce Subnet) incentivizes miners by offering rewards for contributing network bandwidth and memory resources.
+The Bittensor Subnet 10 (Taomap Subnet) incentivizes miners by offering rewards for contributing network bandwidth and memory resources.

 A broadcast subnet leverages the bandwidth of multiple peers to transfer large data from point to A to multiple point Bs without needing to leverage large quantities of your own upload.
 The concept is simple, a large file D can be split into multiple chunks and sent to N intermediate peers (usually with redundancy) and then forwarded onward to B additional endpoints in an N by B full bipartite fashion.
 The inverse operation is also valuable, where data DxB large data files can be aggregated from B peers by leveraging the bandwidth of N intermediaries.